 Plotting#

-Creates a plot that gets updates from the plot event during a calculation
+Create a plot that gets updates from the plot event during a calculation.

 Parameters: